236.3 Administration

 Plans for right of way acquisition are prepared by district design and approved by the district engineer in the respective districts.

-District right of way shall review plans and coordinate any requirements or recommendations with district design.
+District right of way shall review plans and coordinate any requirements or recommendations with district design using the Right of Way Plan Checklist.
 When the plans are finalized and accepted for right of way use, an A-Date is requested by submittal to the Right of Way Section by the district.
 District design will furnish copies of any subsequent revisions to the plans to district right of way with a transmittal letter that individually identifies the revisions being submitted.
 Right of way plans as acquired will be furnished to the Right of Way Section with the submittal of the Right of Way Clearance Certification.
 It is essential that cooperation, communication and coordination between district design, including the transportation project manager and core team members, and district right of way be maintained in the development of plans and the estimate of costs for right of way acquisition.

 236.3.3.2 Right of Way Cost Estimates